-- Employee contributions: Eligible employees may elect to make voluntary pretax contributions in any whole percentage from 1% to 30% of eligible earnings.
+- Employee contributions: Eligible employees may elect to make voluntary pretax contributions to the Plan in any whole percentage from 1% to 30% of eligible earnings.
 Eligible employees may also make a supplemental election to contribute additional pretax contributions of 1% to 90% of their net pretax pay.
 Section 402(g) of the Internal Revenue Code (the "IRC"), limits the amount of pretax 401(k) contributions to a maximum of \$16,500 in 2010.
 Lower limits may apply to certain highly compensated participants if the Plan does not pass certain nondiscrimination tests required by law.
-Section 415(c) of the IRC limits the total amount of contributions from all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$49,000. - Employer contributions: For employees represented by the International Brotherhood of Teamsters, the employer contribution to the Plan equals 4% of each eligible participant's eligible earnings.
-In addition, United may make an additional contribution of up to 3.4% of eligible earnings for participants who were employed on May 15, 2005 (or who were on furlough on that date, but have subsequently returned to active status) according to a schedule based on the sum of the employee's age and credited service.
-In the event the total amount of the United's regular and additional contributions is less than 5% of all participants' eligible earnings for the Plan year, United will make a supplemental employer contribution in the amount necessary to cause total employer contributions to equal 5% of all eligible participants' earnings for the Plan year.
+Section 415(c) of the IRC limits the total amount of contributions to all qualified defined contribution retirement plans to the lesser of 100% of annual compensation or \$49,000. - Employer contributions: Currently United contributes 3% of participants' considered earnings.
 The participant is not required to contribute to the Plan to receive this direct employer contribution.
-United does not make contributions on behalf of employees represented by the IAM to the Plan.
+Additionally, United contributes an amount equal to 100% of a participant's 401(k) contributions up to 3% of the participant's earnings. - United has an annual profit sharing award for eligible employees.
+The AFA has elected that flight attendants receive any awards as an employer contribution to their 401(k) plan.
+The total profit sharing pool for United is based on 15% of annual adjusted pretax earnings.
+An earnings threshold of \$10,000,000 is required to trigger the award.
+To be eligible, an employee must have been employed before January 1 of the calendar year in which a profit sharing award is earned.
+Each eligible employee receives a pro rata share of the total pool based on the ratio of the employee's considered earnings to the total for all eligible employees.
+These contributions are paid approximately three months after the end of the year.
+During the year 2010, UCHI reached the earnings threshold resulting in a contribution of \$26,563,968 to the Plan in 2011.
+This amount is recorded as contribution receivable by the Plan as of December 31, 2010.

 - Voluntary pretax catch-up contributions: Participants age 50 or older, at any time during the Plan year, can make additional pretax catch-up contributions to the Plan.
 This catch-up contribution is available only to the extent the participant has contributed the maximum amount of 401(k) contributions permitted under the Plan and the participant has not exceeded the annual catch-up contribution limit.
-For calendar year 2010, the maximum catch-up amount is \$5,500. - Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account ("IRA").
+For calendar year 2010, the maximum catch-up amount is \$5,500. - Rollover contributions: Participants may elect to roll over money into the Plan from certain other qualified employer plans or qualified Individual Retirement Account (IRA).
 The Plan will not accept a rollover of after-tax contributions.
-For the year ended December 31, 2010, \$576,480 was transferred from other qualified plans as rollovers under the IRC Sections 402(c) and 408(d).
+For the year ended December 31, 2010, \$58,363 was transferred from other qualified plans as rollovers under the IRC Sections 402(c) and 408(d).

 Notes Receivable from Participants-Individual accounts are maintained for each Plan participant.
-Each participant's account is credited with contributions and Plan earnings, and charged with withdrawals, an allocation of Plan losses and administrative expenses.
+Each participant's account is credited with contributions and an allocation of Plan earnings, and charged with withdrawals, an allocation of Plan losses and administrative expenses.
 Allocations are based on account balances, as defined by the Plan.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.